Updated: Jul 15

 "The Lord came and stood there, calling as at the other times, 'Samuel, Samuel.'"
 (I Samuel 3:10, emphasis mine)

 Earlier this morning as I read this very familiar verse that I've read many times prior, I was sure I had never paid attention to the four words came and stood there, until right then in that moment.
-I just love it, when reading the Bible—a book I've treasured and read with daily discipline since my teenage years—when God’s Spirit illuminates a word or phrase that has never stood out to me before, even though the verse or passage may have been read time and again.
-It's as though God's holy highlighter marks over it, as if to say, "Right here.
+I just love it when I'm reading the Bible—a book I've treasured and read with daily discipline since my teenage years—and God’s Spirit illuminates a word or phrase that has never stood out to me before, even though the verse or passage may have been read time and again.
+It's as though God's holy highlighter sweeps over it, as if to say, "Right here.
 Don't miss this.
 It's important stuff."

 ". . .came and stood there" is important stuff.

-Nothing more than uninteresting action verbs, an ordinary connector, and an adverb, "came and stood there," undoubtedly, highlights the heart of God.
-These four commonplace words reveal something very powerful: that God's call—his sovereign intersection with Samuel's life—was up close and very personal.
+Nothing more than two uninteresting action verbs, a connector, and an adverb, "came and stood there," undoubtedly highlights the heart of God.
+These four commonplace words reveal something so extraordinary, something so very powerful: that God's call—His sovereign intersection with Samuel's life—was up close and very personal.

-God Most High, Lord God Almighty, the Great I AM literally descended the heights of Heaven and invaded Samuel's space and called out Samuel’s name.
+God Most High, the Lord Almighty, the Great I AM literally descended the heights of Heaven and invaded Samuel's personal space and called out Samuel’s personal name.

 And, in true like father, like son fashion, this is what the Son of Man did for humanity.

 More than 2,000 years ago, Jesus Christ took on flesh and came to this broken world and stood among men.
-His sinless person invaded this sin-drenched planet and, in love, called sinners by name.
+His sinless person invaded this sin-drenched planet and in unadulterated, unabashed love, called sinners by name.
 All four Gospels beautifully bear witness to this.
-From the calling of the Twelve, to Christ’s countless intersections with men and women in dire need of a Savior, his descent into humanity’s space was in the most up close and personal way.
+From the calling of the Twelve to Christ’s countless intersections with men and women in dire need of a Savior, His descent into humanity’s space was in the most up close and personal way.

-But, if descending to this world wasn’t personal enough, if standing and walking and living among mankind didn’t adequately communicate, “I’m right here.
+But if descending on this world wasn’t personal enough, if standing and walking and living among mankind didn’t adequately communicate, “I’m right here.
 Right where you are.
-Your life and your purpose exceedingly matter," God’s spotless, sinless Lamb did the unthinkable.
-In the greatest act of personal humility the world has ever witnessed or known, he willingly bore the sins of all.
+Your life and your purpose exceedingly matter," God’s substitutionary Lamb, spotless and sinless, did the unthinkable.
+In the greatest act of personal humility the world has ever witnessed or known, He willingly bore the sins of all.

 Oh, the heart of our wonderful Savior!
 Oh, the vast love of our great God!